What’s the Difference Between Muntin vs. Mullion?

 You’ll find muntins and mullions on nearly every style of window, from prairie style windows to transom windows.
 They work well on any window shape, from a circle to a perfect square.
 Adding these elements is a great way to show your personality through your home’s little details and merge beauty with function.

 Bottom line: mullions divide openings and muntins divide glass.
 Still confused about muntin vs. mullion?
 We can help ensure that you’re ordering the right item for your DIY project.
-Contact us for more information on a brick&batten virtual exterior design services, or get started on making your exterior dreams a reality today.
+Learn more about our virtual exterior design services, or get started on making your exterior dreams a reality today.

 Subscribe for more content like this!